 If you look at a typical plan from a major internet provider, you might notice a massive gap between the two numbers, such as 500 Mbps download but only 20 Mbps upload.
 So, why is upload speed so much slower than download speed for the average consumer?
 The answer traces back to the history of internet infrastructure.

 Because of these legacy infrastructure limits, most traditional connections (like standard cable and DSL) utilize asymmetrical internet networks.
-The technology physically restricts how much data can be pushed back up the line, creating that frustrating disparity between your download and upload capabilities.
+The physical technology actively restricts how much data can be pushed back up the line, creating that frustrating disparity between your download and upload capabilities.

-Not all internet connections are built the same, and the type of technology wired to your neighborhood will ultimately dictate the maximum speeds available to you.
-Whether you are living in a rural area dependent on satellite or a newly developed urban center with multiple fiber options, understanding what to expect from your connection type is essential.
+Not all internet connections are built the same, and the type of technology wired directly to your neighborhood will ultimately dictate the maximum speeds available to you.
+Whether you are living in a rural area dependent on satellite or a newly developed urban center packed with multiple fiber options, understanding what to expect from your connection type is essential for setting realistic performance expectations.

 | Connection Type | Typical Download Range | Typical Upload Range |